top of page

 Michael Pollitt... and some heroically talented accomplices..

-Sounds like
+Sounds like:

 How did you first get started?

 I was a late starter I guess.
 I started playing guitar when I was 19 and fell in love instantly.
-I always loved rock’n’roll from Elvis through to Jon Spencer and when you start following the roots of Rock you’re on a freight train headed straight for the heart of the blues.
+I always loved rock’n’roll from Elvis through to Jon Spencer and when you start following the roots of Rock you’re headed straight for the heart of the blues.
 I was completely self-taught by ear listening to Max Crawdaddy on RRR on Thursday nights got me deep into the blues masters and I was hooked.

 I took off to London and played a bunch of sessions and started experimenting with my own bands and stayed 10 years.